The Making of “Silence” With Virtual Bassist MELLOW

 “Silence” Final Demo Without Virtual Bassist MELLOW

-… but when I got a first version of Virtual Bassist Mellow into my hands, I completely revised the arrangement.
+However, when I got a first version of Virtual Bassist Mellow into my hands, I completely revised the arrangement.
 I saw the acoustic bass as a second “voice”, like an answer to Mara Kims vocals.
 An acoustic bass has this quality that plays nice with vocals – I know of no other bass instrument that does that.

 Mellow is played with low-velocities in this intro part.
 Watch the stylized keyboard at the top to follow the performance.
 You can see frequent note-binding for real legato.
-The overall setting is relatively neutral with the “natural” character and the “round” mic preset – it’s focussing on “melodic” rather than “foundation”.
+The overall setting is relatively neutral with the “natural” character and the “round” mic preset.
+It’s focussing on “melodic” rather than “foundation”.

-Between the rhythm section and the harmonic keyboard tracks – the electric piano and the strings that come on later in the song – I wanted some kind of rhythmic and harmonic glue – not as rhythmical as the rhythm section, yet not as harmony-laden as the keyboards.
+Between the rhythm section and the harmonic keyboard tracks – the electric piano and the strings that come on later in the song – I wanted some kind of rhythmic and harmonic glue.
+Not as rhythmical as the rhythm section, yet not as harmony-laden as the keyboards.

 Also, I didn’t want to subtract in any way from the amazing organic, natural, breathy character that Virtual Bassist Mellow and the vocals brought with them.